Measurement of the branching fraction of $D_s^+\to \tau^+ \nu_{\tau}$ via $\tau^+ \to \mu^+ \nu_{\mu}\bar{\nu_{\tau}}$: BRANCHING FRACTION DETERMINATION

-The background is extrapolated into the signal region by using MC-derived shapes, while the signal yield is obtained by subtracting the expected background yields from the number of DT events observed in data.
-Figure~\ref{fit_etot_data_4178} shows the resulting distributions of $E^{\rm tot}_{\rm extra\,\gamma}$ of the survived DT candidates from the combined data sample.
-The details are discussed below.

-We consider three different categories of background.
-Events with an incorrectly reconstructed ST $D_s^-$ are classified as BKGI.
+Study of the inclusive MC sample shows that the background events can be divided into three categories: BKGI, BKGII, and BKGIII.
+The BKGI component corresponds to events with an incorrectly reconstructed ST $D_s^{-}$.
 The BKGII component corresponds to events with a correctly reconstructed ST $D_s^-$ and $D_s^+ \to K_L^0 \mu^+\nu_\mu$, in which the $K_L^0$ meson passes through the detector without undergoing decay or significant interaction.
-BKGIII consists of events with a correctly reconstructed ST $D_s^-$ and $D^+_s$ decays to any other background final state apart from $K^0_L\mu^+\nu_\mu$.
-The fitted yields can be described as
+The BKGIII component consists of events with a correctly reconstructed ST $D_s^{-}$ and a $D_s^{+}$ decaying to any other background final state apart from $K_L^0 \mu^{+} \nu_\mu$,